 Your deputy must always act in your best interests.
-They must make sure they keep your money separate from their own and not spend your money on themselves.
-If you have a large sum of money, your deputy should consider whether to invest it.
+They must ensure they keep your money separate from their own and not spend it on themselves.
+Your deputy should consider investing the money if you have a large sum.

 Does my deputy make all my decisions?